 The figure shows the termite species composition in four different areas (colors) of the Amazonian forest.
-In this graph is clear that plots in the same area tend to have the same species composition, but could neutrality explain all aspects of these communities?
+In this graph is clear that plots in the same area tend to have the same species composition, but could dispersal explain all aspects of these communities?

 I'm a PhD candidate in Dr. Nicholas Gotelli's lab at University of Vermont.
 I work with biological communities at the Brazilian Amazonia, mainly with termites.
 Currently, I am also involved on collaborative projects on plant and small-mammal community ecology at the Brazilian Atlantic forest.(click here to see the projects which I am involved).
 My main research interests are to understand how biological communities are distributed in space and time and disentangle which processes were responsible for such patterns.